xinu-os/xinu/docs/Getting-Started.rst

 Setting up a cross-compiler
 ---------------------------

-Since most of Embedded Xinu's supported platforms do *not* share the same processor architecture as an x86 workstation, building Embedded Xinu typically requires an appropriate :wikipedia:`cross compiler` for the C programming language.
+Since most of Embedded Xinu's supported platforms do not share the same processor architecture as an x86 workstation, building Embedded Xinu typically requires an appropriate :wikipedia:`cross compiler` for the C programming language.
+The processor architecture of each Embedded Xinu platform is listed under *Cross-target* in the :ref:`list of supported platforms <supported_platforms>`; note that this is the value to pass to ``--target`` when configuring binutils and gcc.

-Currently, only the `gcc compiler <http://gcc.gnu.org>`__ is supported.
-We have not yet tested clang as an alternative to gcc, although there is little reason why it should not work.
+Currently, only the `gcc compiler <http://gcc.gnu.org>`__ is supported.  (clang does not yet work!)

 Option 1: Install cross-compiler from repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~